wragge/hansard-language/data/words/crisis-hofreps-1970/contexts.md

 * No one in the Labor Party pretends that our unemployment **crisis** is other than difficult and deep-seated, or denies that the long term solutions will involve quite drastic approaches to the structural nature of the work force and our industries.

 * It also reported that it was asked to make recommendations on a wide range of **crisis** issues.

+* **Crisis** preservation on an ad hoc basis will not enable us to save enough of the best of our environment.

 * The Interim Committee claims that in most instances in which it was called upon to make recommendations on **crisis** issues it was able to arrange or recommend a solution.